kebaldwi/DNAC-TEMPLATES/Onboarding.md

  shutdown
 !
 ```
-This file has the settings necessary to bring up a Layer 2 access switch with enough configration to be supported by DNA Center for the rest of the provisioning process.
+This Template has the settings necessary to bring up a Layer 2 access switch with enough configration to be supported by DNA Center for the rest of the provisioning process.

 ## Onboarding Template Deployment
-Once you have built your onboarding template you then have to let **DNA Center** know where you want to use the template.
-We will assume at this point you have already built out the template for use.
+Once you have built your onboarding template you then have to let **DNA Center** know where you want it to apply it.
+We will assume at this point you have already created/imported the above template.
 You would then follow the following steps:
    1. Create network profile Under *Design> Network Profiles* you will select **+Add Profile**
    ![json](images/NetworkProfile.png?raw=true "Import JSON")
    2. Select the type of device (ie Switching)